TamirZe/SCR-antibiotics/README.md

 ----------------------------------

 Implements the core logic for calculating the presented estimands (SACE, FICE, and AICE).
 Includes a script that provides helper functions and procedures.

-Note that these files are used for the original version of the numerical example (V0).
+Note that the files in this folder are used for the original version of the numerical example (V0).

 (3) Main_run:
 ----------------------------------

 For V0,

 Two main scripts (for the main text and the supplementary materials) that run the full pipeline:
 - Generating data using the `SimDataWeibFrail` script, according to parameter values given in `GetScenarioParams_paper` script.
 - Applying estimand computations from `CalcTrueCausalParams` script.